Australian alcohol guidelines

 Do you know the max number of standard drinks recommended in a day?
 What about in a week?
 Take the guesswork out of drinking and check out the new alcohol guidelines.

-Based on the latest scientific evidence, these guidelines were released in 2020 to help reduce the risk of alcohol-related harm and improve the health of Australians.
+Based on the latest scientific evidence, these guidelines were developed by the National Health and Medical Research Council (NHMRC) in 2020 to help reduce the risk of alcohol-related harm and improve the health of Australians.

 The new guidelines

 While there is no safe level of drinking, the guidelines provide a framework for how to stay healthy and protect you and your family from alcohol-related harms.

 - To reduce your risk of injury and disease including cancer, keep it to 10 or less standard drinks a week.
 Have no more than 4 standard drinks in one day to reduce your risk of injury and accidents.

 - Anyone under 18 should not drink alcohol to help prevent negative impacts on the developing brain and riskier levels of drinking when they are older.
 (Information for parents)